-Key issue and desired performance outcome Requirement Current guidelines Where addressed in this EIS (c) a review of vehicle emission trends and an assessment that uses or sources best available information on vehicle emission factors; Vehicle emission forecasts used for the air quality impact assessment are provided in Appendix E (Technical report - Air quality). (d) an assessment of impacts (including human health impacts) from potential emissions of PM10, PM2.5, CO, NO2 and other nitrogen oxides and volatile organic compounds (e.g. BTEX) including consideration of short- and long-term exposure periods; Construction and operational impacts from potential emissions are discussed in Section 9.5 and 9.6 respectively.
-Human health impacts from emissions are discussed in Sections 10.5.1 and 10.6.1. (e) consideration of the impacts from the dispersal of these air pollutants on the ambient air quality (based on at least 12 months of recent local ambient air quality monitoring data) along the proposal route, proposed ventilation outlets and portals, surface roads, ramps and interchanges and the alternative surface road network, including consideration of short- and long-term exposure periods; The local ambient air quality data used in the assessment is discussed in Section 9.4.3 and Appendix E (Technical report - Air quality).
-Potential ambient air quality impacts are discussed in Sections 9.5 and 9.6. (f) a qualitative assessment of the redistribution of ambient air quality impacts compared with existing conditions, due to the predicted changes in traffic volumes; Redistribution of ambient air quality impacts is discussed in Section 8.2.2 and Section 8.3.2 of Appendix E (Technical report - Air quality) as well as Section 9.6.

-Key issue and desired performance outcome Requirement Current guidelines Where addressed in this EIS (g) assessment of worst-case scenarios for in-tunnel and ambient air quality, including a range of potential ventilation scenarios and range of traffic scenarios, including worst-case design maximum traffic flow scenario (variable speed) and worst-case breakdown scenario, and discussion of the likely occurrence of each; Assessment of worst-case scenarios for in-tunnel and ambient air quality including a range of traffic scenarios and ventilation options is provided in Section 8.5 of Appendix E (Technical report - Air quality). (h) details of the proposed tunnel design and mitigation measures to address in-tunnel air quality and the air quality in the vicinity of portals and any mechanical ventilation systems (i.e. ventilation outlets and air inlets) including details of proposed air quality monitoring (including frequency and criteria); Details of the proposed tunnel design, including ventilation outlets, are discussed in Chapter 4 (Project description).
-Post-opening in-tunnel and ambient air quality monitoring is discussed in Section 9.7 of Appendix E (Technical report - Air quality). (i) consideration of the Tunnel Ventilation and Filtration Fact Sheet (RMS Feb 2018), and should portal emissions be proposed, demonstration that such a design is supported by NSW intergovernmental review and is assessed in accordance with air quality impact assessment criteria and methodology endorsed by the Advisory Committee on Tunnel Air Quality; Consideration of the Tunnel Ventilation and Filtration Fact Sheet is provided in Section 3.3 of Appendix E (Technical report - Air quality).
-The assessment methodology for portal emissions has been developed in consultation with the Advisory Committee on Tunnel Air Quality.
+Key Issue and Desired Performance Outcome Requirement (specific assessment requirements in addition to the general requirement above) Current Guidelines sources best available information on vehicle emission factors; (d) an assessment of impacts (including human health impacts) from potential emissions of PM 10 , PM {2.5} , CO, NO 2 and other nitrogen oxides and volatile organic compounds (e.g. BTEX) including consideration of short- and long-term exposure periods; (e) consideration of the impacts from the dispersal of these air pollutants on the ambient air quality (based on at least 12 months of recent local ambient air quality monitoring data) along the proposal route, proposed ventilation outlets and portals, surface roads, ramps and interchanges and the alternative surface road network, including (f) a qualitative assessment of the redistribution of ambient air quality impacts compared with existing conditions, due to the predicted changes in traffic volumes; (g) assessment of worst-case scenarios for in-tunnel and ambient air quality, including a range of potential ventilation scenarios and range of traffic scenarios, including worst-case design maximum traffic flow scenario (variable speed) and worst-case breakdown scenario, and discussion of the likely occurrence of each; (h) details of the proposed tunnel design and mitigation measures to address in-tunnel air quality and the air quality in the vicinity of portals and any mechanical ventilation systems (i.e. ventilation outlets and air inlets) including details of proposed air quality monitoring (including frequency and criteria); (i) consideration of the Tunnel Ventilation and Filtration Fact Sheet (RMS Feb 2018), and should portal emissions be proposed, demonstration that such a design is supported by NSW intergovernmental review and is assessed in accordance with air quality impact assessment criteria and methodology endorsed by the Advisory Committee on Tunnel Air Quality; (j) a demonstration of how the project and ventilation design ensures